Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Methodology

 Now, for a given distribution function $N(z_{\rm S})$ of CRSs, their integrated optical depth $\bar{\tau}(M_{\rm PBH},f_{\rm PBH})$ is

 If one observes a large number of CRSs, $N_{\rm CRS}$, then the number of detectable lensed CRSs is expected to be

-If none of the CRS is found to be lensed, then the constraint on the upper limit of the fraction of DM in the form of PBHs can be estimated from Eq.~\ref{eq16}.
+If none of the CRS is found to be lensed, then the constraint on the upper limit of the fraction of DM in the form of PBHs can be estimated from equation~(\ref{eq16}).